dls-cipher/bts-workers/worker-website.md

 - Email server with SPF record and SSL (Shared) protection - currently hosted with apasia.tech
 - Separation of header and footer with php in order to get content updates less complicated
 - Load Balancer main node (shared root between collaborators) with 3 nodes behind (Entire setup by APT - Asia, EU, USA) - "Zavod Premik" would be holding root to the USA, Bitshares Blockchain Foundation would be offered with EU, and Abit/Sigve would be offered to hold keys to Asia (Truly decentralized).
-- DNS login restrictions between Fabian Schuh, Sigve Kvalsik and Milos Preocanin.
+- DNS login restrictions between Fabian Schuh, Sigve Kvalsvik and Milos Preocanin.
 - New 'Website Terms of Agreement' and 'Content Restrictions'

 # **Worker Intent**